by Maria Doubrovskaia

 Looking to enhance your career and build a presence in New York?
 Submit your portfolio to us and get the opportunity to present your work to a broad range of national and international art collectors and buyers.
 Visit our Gallery Representation And Artist Promotion page for more information.

-Chelsea International Fine Art Competition accepts submissions here.
+Latin American Contemporary Fine Art Competition accepts submissions here.

 Maria Doubrovskaia is a visual artist and scholar.
 She moved to New York from St. Petersburg, Russia, when she was a kid.
 The Chelsea Hotel was seedy, and the Limelight was still a club back then.
 Maria loves cities and prefers slightly dangerous cities to glossy shiny ones.
 Some favorites are Naples, Palermo, Dakar, and Brooklyn before 9/11.
 If Maria was not a visual artist and a scholar, she would be an anthropologist.